-You are allowed to make claims that are regarded as clearly an exaggeration and are so obvious that no-one is likely to reasonably believe them.
+You can make claims that are regarded as clearly an exaggeration and are so obvious that no-one is likely to reasonably believe them.

-An example might be ’This is the best property ever!’
+An example might be "This is the best property ever!"
 It’s risky to rely on ‘puffery’ except where it is obvious that it’s not meant to be taken as fact.
-You may want to consider if all prospective buyers will understand the difference between ‘puffery’ and fact.
+You may want to consider whether all prospective buyers will understand the difference between ‘puffery’ and fact.

-The law is designed to catch serious representations which a reasonable person would expect to be substantiated.
-An example could be advertising a property as ‘Home and Income' when there is a restrictive covenant preventing this.
+The law is designed to catch representations that a reasonable person would expect to be substantiated.
+For example, the term ‘home and income' shouldn’t be used to advertise a property where there is a restrictive covenant preventing this.

-The law requires you to make sure you have reasonable grounds at the time of making any statement about a property or business you are marketing, before making those statements.
+A representation can be unsubstantiated regardless of whether it ends up being true or not.
+The law requires you to make sure you have reasonable grounds at the time of making any statement about a property or business you are marketing before making the statement.

-Breaches of the Fair Trading Act penalties for licensees
+Penalties for breaches of the Fair Trading Act

 Breaching the Fair Trading Act can lead to fines of up to $200,000 for licensees and $600,000 for agencies.
 The courts can also grant an injunction and can order corrective advertising.